lambda-feedback/buckinghamPiTheorem/app/docs/dev.md

 ## `elementary_functions`

-When using implicit multiplication function names with mulitple characters are sometimes split and not interpreted properly.
+When using implicit multiplication (i.e. when `strict_syntax` is set to true) function names with multiple characters are sometimes split and not interpreted properly, e.g. `sin(x)` might be interpreted as `s*i*n*(x)`.
 Setting `elementary_functions` to true will reserve the function names listed below and prevent them from being split.
 If a name is said to have one or more alternatives this means that it will accept the alternative names but the reserved name is what will be shown in the preview.

 `sin`, `sinc`, `csc` (alternative `cosec`), `cos`, `sec`, `tan`, `cot` (alternative `cotan`), `asin` (alternative `arcsin`), `acsc` (alternatives `arccsc`, `arccosec`), `acos` (alternative `arccos`), `asec` (alternative `arcsec`), `atan` (alternative `arctan`), `acot` (alternatives `arccot`, `arccotan`), `atan2` (alternative `arctan2`), `sinh`, `cosh`, `tanh`, `csch` (alternative `cosech`), `sech`, `asinh` (alternative `arcsinh`), `acosh` (alternative `arccosh`), `atanh` (alternative `arctanh`), `acsch` (alternatives `arccsch`, `arcosech`), `asech` (alternative `arcsech`), `exp` (alternative `Exp`), `E` (equivalent to `exp(1)`, alternative `e`), `log`, `sqrt`, `sign`, `Abs` (alternative `abs`), `Max` (alternative `max`), `Min` (alternative `min`), `arg`, `ceiling` (alternative `ceil`), `floor`

+Reserved elementary functions names and their alternatives are listend in

 ### `quantities`